arokettu/torrent-file/docs/saveload.rst

     // pass an instance of PSR-14 event dispatcher to receive progress events:
     $torrent = TorrentFile::fromPath('/home/user/ISO/Debian', $eventDispatcher);
-    // dispatcher will receive instances of \SandFox\Torrent\FileSystem\FileDataProgressEvent
+    // dispatcher will receive instances of \Arokettu\Torrent\FileSystem\FileDataProgressEvent
     //    only in 2.0 and later

 Available options: